-AGENDA: Proposal 1: To elect eight nominees as directors of the Company
+AGENDA: Proposal 1: To elect eight nominees as directors of the Company for one-year terms.

-Proposal 2: To consider and act upon a proposal to approve the 2024 independent auditors of the Company for 2024.

-Long-Term Incentive Plan.
+Proposal 2: To consider and act upon a proposal to approve the 2024 Long-Term Incentive Plan.

-Proposal 3: To ratify the appointment of Ernst & Young LLP as our named executive officers.
+Proposal 3: To ratify the appointment of Ernst & Young LLP as independent auditors of the